 Fill in the blanks and just click on ‘Save and Finish.’

 Once you submit the form, Amazon assigns your product an ASIN code and publishes a product details page.
-However, keep in mind that similarly as you need to use existing ASINs, other sellers can also now use the ASIN that you just created.
+However, keep in mind that as you need to use existing ASINs, other sellers can now use the ASIN you just created.

 How to add unique Amazon ASINs with UPCs, ISBNS, GTINs, and EANs?